Woman washing her hands with water running from a faucet

 If you make the following lifestyle changes, the amount of money saved could be more significant than installing a tankless water heater plus its monthly heating cost.

-Alternatively, you can also invest in heat pumps instead of buying a tankless water heater, which also offer unique tax credit advantages
+Alternatively, you can invest in heat pumps instead of buying a tankless water heater, which offers unique tax credit advantages

 If you wish to find out more about heat pumps, check out this detailed guide showcasing a head-to-head comparison between tankless heaters and heat pumps.